valism/Group_G_film_profit_predictor/README.md

-The purpose of this topic is to evaluate the use of classification models to predict if movie x will gain larger profit than movie y.
+The purpose of this topic is to evaluate the use of classification models to predict if movie x will make larger profit than movie y.
 Four models will be compared:

 * Logistic Regression
 * Fishers Linear Discriminant